gtuck/web3400-Course-Docs/projects/00/description.md

 </Files>
 ```

-## Create database table and overview of phpMyAdmin
+## Create a database table and overview of phpMyAdmin

 1. **Log in to phpMyAdmin** using the username `web3400` and the password `password`.
 2. **Create the `contact_us` table** with the following SQL command: